angrybacon/doomsday-wiki/markdown/chapters/02-ddft/07-winning-without-doomsday.md

 You can consider playing multiple copies of Empty in your sideboard, for the purpose of bringing a few copies in.
 Naturally drawing and casting Empty the Warrens, rather than Wishing for it, is a great tool against blue decks.
-Force of Will and Daze lose effectiveness against a storm spell cast from hand, since even if they can counter 1 or 2 copies, you can still have 5 more.
+Force of Will and Daze lose effectiveness against a _Storm_ spell cast from hand, since even if they can counter 1 or 2 copies, you can still have 5 more.
 Empties are also reasonable in multiples against blue decks.
 You can make a small goblin horde, perhaps as few as 6, with relatively low resource input.
 Your opponent